rickwassing/cicada-develop/docs/overview-interface.rst

 1. **Menu bar.**
     - The 'File' menu concerns everything about loading and saving workspaces; importing data and events; exporting the calculated statistics, reports and Matlab code; and to close the current workspace or quit the program.
     - The 'Edit' menu concerns everything about changing the dataset information regarding the study, participant and recording; to change the recording time; and set the epoch length.
-    - The 'View' menu allows to to switch the metric used to display the accelerometer data.
+    - The 'View' menu is used to switch which metric is displayed as the acceleration data.
-    - The 'Preprocess' menu concern all data processing steps that may be necessary before analysing the data.
+    - The 'Preprocess' menu concerns all data processing steps that may be necessary before analysing the data.
-    - The 'Analysis' menu allows you to annotate each epoch according to some thresholding method, or to define events.
-Either way, the labels of these annotated epochs/events are used to select those parts of the data for calculating statistics.
+    - The 'Analysis' menu lists all options to annotate each epoch according to some thresholding method, or to define events.
+Either way, the labels of these annotated epochs/events are used to select segments of the data for calculating statistics.
-    - The 'Statistics' menu allows you to calculate average and daily statistics, and if defined, to also calulate statistics over sleep and custom events.
+    - The 'Statistics' menu calculates average and daily statistics, and if defined, also calulates statistics for sleep events and custom events.
     - The 'Window' menu is used as a patch for an open issue (`#4 on GitHub <https://github.com/rickwassing/cicada-develop/issues>`_).
 Whenever data panels are mispositioned, use this menu to realign them.
     - The 'Help' menu shows information about the software, the author, and the associated license, and provides a link to these documents.
-2. **Information Panel.** Shows all the information regarding the study, participant and recording.
+2. **Information Panel.** Shows all the information regarding the study, participant and recording (see :ref:`below <overview-interface-information-panel>`).
 3. **Tab Group.**
-    - The 'Data Analysis' tab shows all of the epoched metrics in the current dataset.
+    - The 'Data Analysis' tab shows all events and epoched metrics in the current dataset.
-    - The 'Average Stats' tab shows the statistics which are averaged across the entire recording.
+    - The 'Average Stats' tab shows the statistics averaged across the entire recording.
     - The 'Daily Stats' tab shows the statistics for each day in the recording.
     - Additional tabs are shown, when applicable, to show statistics for sleep or custom events.
-4. **Data Analyis Tab and Panels.** Shows all of the epoched metrics for each of the available datatypes (e.g. acceleration, light, temperature) in each analysis window.
+4. **Data Analyis Tab and Panels.** Shows all events and epoched metrics for each of the available data types (e.g. acceleration, light and temperature), in one panel for each single or double day segment in the recording (see :ref:`below <overview-interface-data-analysis-tab>`).
-5. **Settings Panel.** Allows the user to change the analysis window, change how the data is displayed, and delete entire groups of annotation and events with the same label.
+5. **Settings Panel.** Allows the user to change the analysis window, change how the data metrics are displayed, and delete entire groups of annotation types and events with the same label (see :ref:`below <overview-interface-settings-panel>`).

 .. _overview-interface-information-panel: